grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 "And that bad luck cost me a crew member," added Percy.

 Hemi looked away and found himself analyzing the gauges.
-They had already achieved thirty meters of depth.
+They were thirty meters down.

 "Cassandra!"
 Percy yelled down to sonar through the hatch in the deck of the control room.
 "Stay on them!
 I need to know what they're doing."